chubetho/Bachelor_Thesis/chapters/background.typ

 = Background

 This chapter establishes the foundational concepts by first exploring monolithic architecture, the traditional approach to software design.
 The discussion then moves to the rise of microservices architecture, a significant paradigm shift in backend development that has significantly influenced modern software design.
 This exploration is extended to the frontend, where similar principles have been adopted.
-Finally, the chapter introduces the concept of Domain-Driven Design, with a particular focus on its application within the microfrontend architecture.
+Finally, the chapter introduces the concept of Domain-Driven Design, with a particular focus on its application within the micro frontend architecture.

 == Monolithic Architecture